 Social media can be a useful tool for candidates for campaigning purposes and electioneering.
-Candidates should however be aware of any council social media guidelines for candidates and should comply with these at all times.
+Candidates should however be aware of any Council social media guidelines for candidates and should comply with these at all times.

-Council's social media channels are council resources and must remain politically neutral at all times.
+Council's social media channels are Council resources and must remain politically neutral at all times.
 Council will promote elections and the importance of voting but will not associate these posts with any candidates.
 Council social media accounts will not follow any candidates.
 This may result in your account being unfollowed.

-Council's social media accounts are not permitted to be used as a communications channel by anyone (candidates or members of the public) for promotion, electioneering or campaigning.
-This also applies to all social media accounts owned by council-controlled organisations.
+Council's social media accounts are not permitted to be used as communication channels by anyone (candidates or members of the public) for promotion, electioneering or campaigning.
+This also applies to all social media accounts owned by Councilcontrolled organisations.

-Candidates should not post on council's social media channels, nor should they comment on, share or otherwise use council social media channels for electioneering.
-You may not rate, review, check-in or tag the council's social media channels in your own posts or comments.
+Candidates should not post on Council's social media channels, nor should they comment on, share or otherwise use Council social media channels for electioneering.
+You may not rate, review, check-in or tag the Council's social media channels in your own posts or comments.